TillF/WASA-SED/docs/index.md

 *Timestep*:	timestep (not interpreted in daily resolution, 1..24 for hourly resolution) <br>
 *Subasin-ID*: Map-ID of sub-basin

-This optional file allows specifying the sediment output of selected subbasins.
-If this file is not found in the folder ```Time_series```, all subbasins are treated regularly.
-Otherwise, any sediment output that is specified in this file is used directly as an output of the respective subbasin – no sediment related computations are performed within this basin.
+This optional file allows specifying the sediment output of selected sub-basins.
+If this file is not found in the folder ```Time_series```, all sub-basins are treated regularly.
+Otherwise, any sediment output that is specified in this file is used directly as an output of the respective sub-basin – no sediment related computations are performed within this basin.
 WASA reads data from this file sequentially, starting from start of simulation and every calendar year (e.g. chunks of 365 days).
 The subsequent entries are assumed without gaps and not checked for completeness.

 Example: Sub-basin 4 has pre-specified sediment output of 0.5 t/d for 1 Sep 2005, distributed among 3 particle size classes with the fractions 0.3, 0.2 and 0.5.